adrianamackow/binary_classification/README.md

 2. classifier using naive Bayes classifier
 3. classifier using logistic regression

 Three types of classifiers have been implemented to select the most effective model.
+Comments are assigned to two classes: negative and positive.
+In this case the most effective model is classifier using a neural network.